 Turn off all unnecessary animations.

-This option turns off animation effects, such as fading effects, when you close windows and other elements.
+This option turns off animation effects, such as fading effects, when windows and other elements are closed.

 Remove background images.
 This option turns off all unimportant, overlapped content and background images to help make the screen easier to see.